Autism and dentistry.

 The importance of understanding ASD for dental professionals

 As dental professionals in the UK, it is important to have a good understanding of ASD and how it can affect our patients.
 This knowledge can help us provide better care and support to individuals with ASD, and help to create a more inclusive and accommodating dental environment.
-In the following pages, we will explore some of the key considerations and best practices for treating patients with ASD in the dental office in the UK.
+In the following pages, we will look at some of the key considerations and best practices for treating patients with ASD in the dental office in the UK.